 What to Take – People, Cars and Streets

-Street Photography and Photo Walks are techniques and genre all of their own and many photographers use cars in their work so it would be worthwhile thinking about how you work in these environments as well as how you wish to capture the cars.
+Street Photography and Photo Walks are techniques and genres all of their own and many photographers use cars in their work so it would be worthwhile thinking about how you work in these environments as well as how you wish to capture the cars.

 The car can be more than just a prop and the person more than just a model.
 The combination of the two can tell a wonderful story….
 What's more, it does not need to be the most beautiful, modern or expensive car in the street.